JSchoeberl/iFEM/_sources/intro.md

     python3 -c "import ngsolve; print(ngsolve.__version__)"

-Then, open jupyter-notebook, create a new notebook, create and execute a cell with
+Then, open jupyter-notebook (or jupyter-lab or VS Code), create a new notebook, create and execute a cell with

     from ngsolve import *
     from ngsolve.webgui import Draw